 Jalna Boulevard House Impact

 In the early morning hours of February 21, 2020, it was reported that, after stealing a pick-up truck, three occupants of the vehicle were reportedly involved in two impacts, one involving a police cruiser.
 Later, at approximately 0300 hours the pick-up truck was travelling along a curve of Jalna Boulevard, just west of Sholto Drive in south London when the vehicle veered to the left, off the road surface, and struck a house.
-The truck then rolled over and came to rest, upside down, on top of a parked vehicle, as shown in the photo below.
+The truck then rolled over and came to rest, upside down, on top of a parked vehicle.
 All three occupants fled the collision site but were later arrested.

 A photo of Jalna Boulevard and the surrounding neighbourhood is shown in the Google Maps view shown below.
 The orange circle shows the location where the vehicle struck the house.